mattpe/wbma/docs/w3-media-api.md

 ## Changelog

-#### 2016-02-08
+#### 2016-02-09

-- add thumbnail images for files
+- added thumbnail images for files
   - thumbnails are generated automatically when image file is uploaded
   - full size screen capture and thumbnails are generated automatically when video file is uploaded
+- added get all comments method
+- added file search
-- fix bug: file upload doesn't accept empty parameter values any more
+- fixed bug: file upload doesn't accept empty parameter values any more

 #### 2016-02-02